candera/causatum/README.md

 The value of the `:graph` key is a map of outbound states to vectors of maps.
 One new event will be generated for each of the maps in those vectors.
-So in our example above, `:home-page` events will always produce one outbound events, but a `:cart` event will produce two outbound events.
+So in our example above, `:home` events will always produce one outbound events, but a `:cart` event will produce two outbound events.